 All in all, the climb was, of course, worth it.
 I proved a little something to myself and realized, through sore knees and walking like an 80-year old down stairs for the next two days, that with a positive attitude and determination, almost anything is possible.

 - From Kota Kinabalu, take a mini bus (at a cost of 20 RM) from Merdeka Field the day before.
 Ask the bus driver to drop you at a guest house close to the park.
-I chose Kinabalu Mountain Lodge on Hostelworld.com, which was only 2km from the park entrance and a serene place to spend the evening.
-The price was right at 30 RM per night for a dorm room.
+I chose Kinabalu Mountain Lodge, which was only 2km from the park entrance and a serene place to spend the evening.
+The price was right at 35 RM per night for a dorm room.

 - Booking in advance is recommended, as the daily total number of climb permits is capped at 135, and they can easily book out during high season.
 However, if you are hiking during shoulder seasons, or simply want to try your luck to get a lower, last-minute price, arrive at park headquarters the day before your intended hike and reserve a permit and guide.
 Try to arrange with the guide to take off prior to 8am the following day (gate closes at 10:30am).

-- Fees: Pay the park entrance fee of RM 107 (USD $35), and hire a guide for RM 128 (USD $42).
-It is compulsory to hire a guide, but the cost can be divided between two persons.
-The max amount of climbers per guide is strictly set at two, however.
+- Fees: Pay the park entrance fee of RM 200 (USD $48), and hire a guide for RM 230 (USD $55).
+It is compulsory to hire a guide, but the cost can be divided between up to 5 persons.
 The final fee is RM 33 (USD $11) to be driven to the gate where the climb officially starts.
 Trust me, it is worth it to pay for this ride rather than walking up to the gate, especially given the tough hike ahead!
 Click here for the official pricing information on porters.

 - Bring along snacks and ample water.
 The key to avoiding altitude sickness is staying fed and hydrated.
 Be sure to also tote along a rain jacket and a long-sleeved hoodie.
 A head or ear cover is also a wise decision as the peak often experiences temperatures close to freezing.